Study modes: Full-time

 In consultation with the Programme Director, you will choose from a range of option courses.
 We particularly recommend:

-There is a field trip to the Kindrogan Field Centre, Perthshire, in October, focusing on techniques for capturing geospatial information.
+There is a field trip focusing on techniques for capturing geospatial information.
+This field trip has historically taken place at the Kindrogan Field Centre, Perthshire.

 The expertise gained on this programme will allow you to continue to study or to pursue a career in surveying, illustration and 3D visualisation, digital archiving, heritage management, terrain modelling, database management, geomatics or consultancy.